Data Entry Clerk Resume Example

 Showcase any internships, volunteer gigs, or part-time roles where you handled information.
 This helps you stand out, even if you’re just starting out in the field.

-If you’re aiming for a data entry clerk role, your resume should highlight speed and accuracy.
+If you’re aiming for a data entry clerk role, make sure your application includes a cover letter and your resume should highlight speed and accuracy.
 Most employers look for a typing speed of 40+ WPM and error rates under 1%.

 Show off your skills with Microsoft Excel, data verification, and database management.
 List any experience handling large data sets or working with confidential information.
 That gets you noticed.